swimlane/pyews/docs/index.rst

    [{'MessageText': 'Succesfull'}]

-*For more examples and usage, please refer to the [Wiki][wiki].*
+**For more examples and usage, please refer to the individual class documentation**

+* :doc:`services/root`
+* :doc:`configuration/root`

 """"""""""""""""""
 Development setup
 """"""""""""""""""

-I have provided a [Dockerfile](Dockerfile) with all the dependencies and it is currently calling `bin\pyews_test.py`.
-If you want to test new features, I recommend that you use this Dockerfile instead of a virtualenv.
-You can call the following to build a new container, but keep the dependencies unless they have changed in your requirements.txt or any other changes to the Dockerfile.
+I have provided a `Dockerfile <https://github.com/swimlane/pyews/blob/master/Dockerfile>`_ with all the dependencies and it is currently calling `bin\pyews_test.py`.
+If you want to test new features, I recommend that you use this `Dockerfile <https://github.com/swimlane/pyews/blob/master/Dockerfile>`_.
+You can call the following to build a new container, but keep the dependencies unless they have changed in your requirements.txt or any other changes to the `Dockerfile <https://github.com/swimlane/pyews/blob/master/Dockerfile>`_.

 .. code-block:: guess
    :linenos: